Expandir para 3.000+ palavras para ranquear forte

 Vineyards in Petrópolis

-The tour begins with an explanation from the sommelier.
-Then we head to the vineyards.
+The visit begins with the sommelier’s explanation.
+Then we move to the vines.

-They use the reverse cycle technique, which allows them to harvest grapes in winter – something that has revolutionized wine production in the Southeast.
+They use the inverted cycle technique, which allows harvesting grapes in winter — something that revolutionized wine production in the Southeast.

-Walking among the rows of grapevines was one of the most beautiful parts of the experience.
-The view is wide, open and photogenic.
+Walking between the rows of vines was one of the most beautiful parts of the experience.
+The view is wide, open, photogenic.

 🍷 The Tasting

-After the external tour, we went on to the tasting.
+After the outdoor tour, we proceed to the tasting.

-We tasted three of the house’s labels.
-The explanation is technical but accessible.
-It’s not a stiff, formal tasting.
+We tasted three labels from the house.
+The explanation is technical, but accessible.
+It’s not that stiff and overly formal tasting.

 • Cabernet Sauvignon